Fiduciary Counsel | Real Estate Tax Planning | 2026

 If you’re sitting on a $500,000-plus investment property and considering a sale, the number you need to know before anything else is not the asking price.
 It’s your unrealized capital gain — and what the IRS will take from it the moment you close without a plan.

 Section 1031 of the tax code exists precisely for this situation.
 A properly executed like-kind exchange lets you defer federal capital gains taxes — potentially indefinitely — by rolling proceeds from one investment property into another.
 For investors who do it right, it’s one of the most powerful wealth-preservation tools in real estate.
-For investors who miss a deadline by a day, it collapses entirely.

 A 1031 exchange has no margin for error on its two hard deadlines.
 Miss either one, and the full capital gain becomes taxable in the year of sale — no exceptions, no extensions.